-Recovery planning for Kāpiti will be driven locally as recovery will look different for each district, and we will continue to coordinate regionally.
-A dedicated recovery team has been established within Council to work across our district to understand the local impacts of COVID-19 and the needs of our community, and develop a plan to support recovery.
+Recovery planning for Kāpiti is driven locally, as recovery looks different for each district, and we continue to coordinate regionally.
+Council has a dedicated recovery team working across our district to understand the local impacts of COVID-19 and the needs of our community, and develop a plan to support recovery.
 We will bring in external expertise and support as needed.

 Council played an important role in the initial response to the COVID-19 emergency.
 Our Emergency Operations Centre (EOC) was activated on 23 March 2020 to help Kāpiti locals and ensure those residents most in need had access to food, clothing, and other essential items to keep them healthy, safe and warm.
 We were able to make sure nearly 200 people got essential supplies during Alert Levels 4 and 3.
 Lots of preparation work was also done by the EOC in case the pandemic got much worse locally.